-The Board has determined that each of Nana Banerjee, Itzhak Fisher, Irwin Gotlieb, David Kline, Pierre Liduena, Kathi Love, Marty Patterson, Brent Rosenthal and Brian Wendling is independent under SEC rules and Nasdaq listing standards.
-The Board previously determined that each of Charles Fisher, Jacques Kerrest and John Martin was independent under SEC rules and Nasdaq listing standards during his service as a director in 2021.
-Therefore, each member of the Audit Committee, Compensation Committee and Nominating and Governance Committee during 2021 was, and each current member is, independent in accordance with those rules and standards during the time that he or she served.
-In addition, our Board was composed of a majority of independent directors at all times during 2021 and continues to be so composed.
-In determining the independence of our directors, our Board considered all transactions in which we and any director had any interest, including those involving payments made to or from companies where any of our directors or their immediate family members serve on the board of directors or in management or advisory roles, payments made in connection with our acquisition of Shareablee, Inc. in 2021, current and prior employment relationships of the directors or their immediate family members, and compensation for service in Board leadership roles.
+The Board has determined that each of Nana Banerjee, Itzhak Fisher, Leslie Gillin, David Kline, Pierre Liduena, Kathi Love, Marty Patterson, Brent Rosenthal and Brian Wendling is independent under SEC rules and Nasdaq listing standards.
+Therefore, each member of the Audit Committee, Compensation Committee and Nominating and Governance Committee during 2022 was, and each current member is, independent in accordance with those rules and standards during the time that he or she served.
+In addition, our Board was composed of a majority of independent directors at all times during 2022 and continues to be so composed.
+In determining the independence of our directors, our Board considered all transactions in which we and any director had any interest, including those involving payments made to or from companies where any of our directors or their immediate family members serve on the board of directors or in management or advisory roles, payments made in connection with our acquisition of Shareablee, current and prior employment relationships of the directors or their immediate family members, and compensation for service in Board leadership roles.